Acceptable in the 80s

-"Acceptable in the 80s" is a song by Scottish musician Calvin Harris from his debut studio album, I Created Disco (2007).
-It was released as the album's lead single on 12 March 2007.
+"Acceptable in the 80s" is a song by Scottish musician Calvin Harris, taken from his debut studio album I Created Disco.
+It was released as his debut single on 12 March 2007.
 The single peaked at number 10 on the UK Singles Chart.

 Music video

-The music video, directed by Woof Wan-Bau, features many references to the 1980s, including the stereotypical large hairstyles and bright dayglo colours.
+The music video, directed by Woof Wan-Bau, features many references to the 1980s, including the stereotypical large hairstyles and bright DayGlo colours.
 It also features scientists dissecting a sock puppet of what appears to be a genet, the products of which are used by a hair stylist and a TV chef, and to heal a grazed knee.

-Alternate version and cover
+Covers and samples

 A remix of the song with additional lyrics (retitled "Love for You"), was included as a B-side to the single.

-Duran Duran partially covered the song during their 2021-2022 live dates, mixing the song's chorus with the group's own 1981 single "Girls on Film".
+Duran Duran partially covered the song during their 2021–2023 live dates, mixing the song's chorus with the group's own 1981 single "Girls on Film".

+In 2022, English comedy hip-hop group the Northern Boys sampled the song for their single "Nobody Likes Me".
+Acts such as The Airport District, Pittsburgh Slim and Out of the Blue have also sampled the song.